littleboycoding/solana-test-validator-js/README.md

 Spin-up solana-test-validator instance in JavaScript, intended to be use with test framework.

-It also create connection instance and funded account ready to be use in test !
+It create connection instance and funded account ready to be use in test !

 highly recommended to use in combination with [Mocha](https://mochajs.org) ☕.

-## This documentation is outdated ❗

-Originally written for `solana-test-validator-js@0.1`

-**for `solana-test-validator-js@0.2` rewriting is in progress 🚧**
+## Documentation

+documentation for all API is generated via [TypeDoc](https://typedoc.org) at [littleboycoding.github.io/solana-test-validator-js](https://littleboycoding.github.io/solana-test-validator-js)

 ## Requirement